vasilislasdas/motionretargeting/README.md

 cd train_wgan
 python train_final.py
 ```
-The training process will create a *trials folder* within the train_wgan folder , containing the results of each trial.
+The training process will create a *trials folder* within the train_wgan folder, containing the results of each trial.
 A successful training will create 3 files as shown in the picture below:

 ![alt text](https://github.com/vasilislasdas/motionretargeting/blob/main/images/training_result.png)

 There are 3 artefacts that are being created:
-- The network configuration(same as the **net_conf.txt**  when a single set of hyperparameter values).
+- The network configuration(same as the **net_conf.txt**  when a single set of hyperparameter values is used).
-- The weights of the retargeter network(**retargeter.zip**).
+- The weights of the trained retargeter network(**retargeter.zip**).
 This is the most important file.
-If you want to perform retargeting copy it to the evaluation folder.
+If you want to perform retargeting, copy it to the evaluation folder.
 - The losses during training, which can be used later for plotting.

 Specifying multiple hypermater values in the *net_conf.txt* file will lead to multiple folders created.